OpenBankingUK/conformance-suite/docs/setup-guide.md

 * Docker (Client: 18.09.1, Server: 18.09.1 on OSX)
 * OpenSSL (LibreSSL 2.6.4 on OSX)
 * Google login if using Ozone "self-serve"
+* Access to the following hosts from your computer - See Appendix A.

 *Note for Windows 10 users - Docker on Windows 10 requires Hyper-V to be installed.
 Hyper-V is only available